-On Chesil Beach we will be monitoring changing conditions and sea life.
+On Chesil Beach we are monitoring changing conditions and sea life - sharing this with you on a regular basis.
 The overall plan is to monitor Chesil Cove on a more structured regular basis while also documenting any changes, notable fauna and flora throughout the seasons.
-This also encompasses the monitoring of water or land based pollution.
-The Chesil Cove side of our project involves close cooperation with non-diving locals, environmental groups and land-based activities (beach cleanups, recording and documenting litter, pollution etc.)
+This also encompasses the monitoring of water or land based pollution in an interactive and responsive way.
+The Chesil Cove side of our project which has been continuing for several years to date involves cooperation with non-diving locals, environmental groups and land-based activities (beach cleanups, recording and documenting litter, pollution etc.)

 Chesil Beach can be regarded a medium risk dive with all risks associated to shore diving applicable.
 Special care is required to dive with a surface marker against any boat traffic (though it is not an area of heavy traffic it is subject to smaller fishing boats and the occasional anchoring yachts) and to carry a cutting tool in case of entanglement on the hundreds of fishing lines lost and left behind by shore anglers.
 The most genuine risk on Chesil Beach though are conditions encountered by divers during entry and exit.
 The steep and sharply shelving structure of the beach is bad enough without millions of loose, wet and sometimes slippery pebbles moving under the feet.
 This can make the downward entry dangerous and the upward exit extremely difficult where there is swell.
 Chesil's "rule of thumb" is not to dive if there is a 2'+ swell or an undertow due to long shore drift can be observed.
 If a dive has already commenced and such conditions are encountered, a tug-rope extended by surface cover on the beach can be used.
 Alternatively, divers prefer to 'crawl' up the first shelf on their knees where they de-kit before the haul up to the road.

-Please remember Project Baseline Portland UK is an ongoing project and our pages are being constantly updated.
-We will soon have information here regarding the gridded dive sites for Chesil, permanent monitoring locations, entry and exit methods together with details on local facilities and access points.
+Please remember we're involved in a series of ongoing projects related to Chesil Beach & Cove and our pages are being constantly updated.
+We will soon have information here regarding dive site details for Chesil, entry and exit methods together with information on local facilities and access points.
 In the meantime we are always here to help you and give advice if you are coming to Portland or diving Chesil Beach.
-We can also give you updates on underwater conditions for your upcoming trip to make it more enjoyable.
-If you are coming to dive soon, don't forget to take a look at our Online Log.
+You can also get updates on underwater conditions for your upcoming trip to make it more enjoyable at Chesil Beach Watch.

 For more information you can also look at the following online articles from Diver Magazine's Divernet: